apache/arrow/docs/source/format/StatisticsSchema.rst

      - The number of rows in the target table, record batch or array. (approximate)

-If you find a missing statistics key that is usable for multiple systems, please propose it on the `Apache Arrow development mailing-list <https://arrow.apache.org/community/>`__.
+If you find a statistic that might be useful to multiple systems, please propose it on the `Apache Arrow development mailing-list <https://arrow.apache.org/community/>`__.

+Interoperability improves when producers and consumers of statistics follow a previously agreed upon statistic specification.

 .. _statistics-schema-examples: